Teamwork makes the dream work

 Conflicts at work aren’t always a negative thing, most often it leads to a better understanding and learning of each other.
 Conflicts generally tend to happen when people have come from different working environments and have different opinions on how something should be worked on.
+This is particularly true if you take the culture add rather than cultural fit approach in hiring.
+Although this may cause conflict at first, it will make your team stronger in the long run.
 Team building is the perfect tool to group different skills and learn from each other.

 Teams that trust each other and can lean on each other when things get overwhelming is invaluable.
 When you build trust between teams you’re giving them space to grow with the backup of their work friends.
-They’ll also be much more likely to open up with each other and be honest about their own strengths and weaknesses.
+They’ll also be much more likely to open up with each other and be honest about their own strengths and weaknesses, giving feedback and receiving feedback openly.
 Exposing these vulnerabilities creates an easier environment to collaborate and listen to each other because there’s a shared amount of trust between them all.

 How does team building affect company culture?

 When team building is effective it affects the whole organisation, if people are happy working within their own teams they’ll be more likely to work collaboratively with other teams.
 This improves the overall vibe in the workplace and gives HR teams a much stronger foundation to build great culture going forward.

 Company culture ties in with team building beautifully because it’s all about how people feel at work.
 Some of the most important things to note here are that people need to feel: